 Figure 7-1 : XML Schema Hierarchy

+Each MPS XML file structure has a root XSD schema that includes:

+the top level element for the file;

+XSD representations of each MPS Service Object that may be included as part of the file.

 It should be noted that these root XSD schemas do not include all defined data structures relating to an MPS service object, but only those required for the specific file structure.
 Those not required, such as Definition data structures and service specific data structures, are omitted.

 A set of XSD schemas are also defined that are included by the above MPSPlanFile and MPSPlanningRequestFile to define referenced data types within the MPS information model.
 It should be noted that these are not required by the MPSPlanningResponseFile schema.
-Separate schema are defined to cover:
+Separate schemas are defined to cover:

 MAL Data Types: MAL data types that do not map directly to XSD simple types: